JB-26/website-portfolio/src/blog/2022-10-10-metaverse.md

 There are already early signs that the Metaverse is already failing to launch.
 Tinder, for example, [stepped back](https://www.theverge.com/2022/8/3/23290152/tinder-metaverse-tinderverse-coins-disappointing-earnings) from their Metaverse ambitions and parted ways with their CEO who had been in the job for less than a year.

 Even Meta themselves said that in [Q1 this year](https://techcrunch.com/2022/04/27/meta-facebook-q1-2022-earnings/) that their Metaverse division lost **$3B**.
 With Mark claiming that the year 2030 would be “exciting”.
 I’m not sure Meta’s investors can wait until 2030 to see the outcome of spending billions.
-Next month, [Meta Connect](https://www.theverge.com/2022/9/6/23339396/meta-connect-project-cambria-facebook-metaverse) will show the company's next high end VR headset.

 But the initial failures isn't stopping companies from exploring the Metaverse.
 [Kate Spade](https://www.yahoo.com/video/kate-spade-enters-metaverse-offer-164450002.html) has created a shopping experience, where there is a handbag that can only be purchased by using their virtual world.